-Copenhagen Inspo: Designed for Joy
+Travel Inspo: Copenhagen Designed for Joy

 Along the Nyhavn canal

-My take on why it earned Happiest City in the World 2025
+My Take on Why it Earned Happiest City in the World 2025

 Me.
 Happy in Copenhagen.

-10. Danish design everywhere
+10. Danish Design Everywhere

 The Royal Danish Library’s Black Diamond.
 Modern edges, reflective calm on the harbor